 7. Reduce Interference

-8. Use Wi-Fi Extenders or Mesh Systems
+8. Wi Fi Extenders or Mesh Networks

 9. Monitor Network Traffic

-10. Restart Your Router Periodically
+10. Restart Your Router Every Few Days

 Work-from-Home Setup